EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 The Active Jobs app will open to show a table of running and recently completed jobs.

-You will see a 'batch_container_app' entry for your app's job.
+You will see an 'epcc-ces-hello-tre:1.1' entry for your app's job.
+Run Batch Container app jobs are named using the container/image name cited in the container/image URL.

 Your job will have a status of 'Completed'.